-BNPL has quite a lot going for it, actually.
+BNPL has quite a lot going for it.
 For starters, it can help shoppers manage large, expensive purchases by allowing the amount to be split across multiple instalments.
 This spreads the cost over multiple paydays, without the added interest that would apply to typical longer-term payment options.

-Using a BNPL service is also a useful option if you need to order one item in several sizes.
-Shopprs can often try before they buy – return the items that aren’t the right size and only pay for what they keep.
+Using a BNPL service is also a useful option if you need to order 1 item in several sizes.
+Shoppers can often try before they buy – return the items that aren’t the right size and only pay for what they keep.

-For those who are paid weekly, rather than monthly, perhaps Clearpay’s four instalment option is the plan for you, allowing you to spread the cost of your item(s) over a longer time period, compared to Klarna’s three instalment option.
+For those who are paid weekly, rather than monthly, perhaps Clearpay’s 4 instalment option is the plan for you, allowing you to spread the cost of your item(s) over a longer time period, compared to Klarna’s 3 instalment option.

-Regardless, it’s vital that you only sign up for BNPL services if you’re sure you can repay the money you borrow, and definitely after you’ve read the terms and conditions.
+Regardless, it’s vital that you only sign up for BNPL services if you’re sure you can repay the money you borrow, and definitely after you’ve read the small print.